webqit/oohtml/README.md

 </details>

+<details><summary>All in Realtime</summary>

-└ A Namespace API that reflects the real-DOM&trade; in real-time, in conjunction with the general-purpose object observability API - [Observer API](https://github.com/webqit/observer):
+The Namespace API is designed to always reflect the DOM in real-time.
+This may be observed using the general-purpose object observability API - [Observer API](https://github.com/webqit/observer):

 ```js
 // Observing the addition or removal of elements with an ID